evoqiherqc/ai-for-the-arts/README.md

-# AI for the Arts and Humanities: A Critical Portfolio
+# AI for the Arts and Humanities: Portfolio
 **Author:** 2784359

 ## Project Overview